 What are plantar warts?

 Plantar warts look like calluses on the ball of the foot or heel.
-They may appear to have small pin holes or tiny black spots in the center.
-They are usually painful and may develop singly or in clusters.
+They may appear to have small pinholes or tiny black spots in the center.
+They are usually painful and may develop as a single wart or in clusters.

 What causes plantar warts?